-The activities of Regulated Companies are principally regulated by the provisions (as amended) of the WIA and the WRA.
-Regulations made under these Acts and the conditions of their licences (also referred to as 'Instruments of Appointment').
+The activities of Regulated Companies are principally regulated by the provisions (as amended) of the WIA, the WRA and regulations made under these Acts and the conditions of their licences (also referred to as 'Instruments of Appointment').
 Under the WIA, the Secretary of State has a duty to ensure that at all times there is an appointee for every area of England and Wales.
 Appointments may be made by the Secretary of State or in accordance with a general authorisation given by Ofwat.

-The economic regulator for water and wastewater is Ofwat.
+The economic regulator for water and sewerage is Ofwat.
 Ofwat is responsible for, inter alia, setting limits on charges and monitoring and enforcing licence obligations.
 Regulated Companies are required by their licences to make an annual return to Ofwat (including accounts and financial information) to enable Ofwat to assess their activities and affairs.
-The two principal quality regulators are the DWI (the DWI is appointed by the Secretary of State for the Environment, Food and Rural Affairs ("DEFRA")) and the EA.
+The two principal quality regulators are the DWI (the DWI is appointed by the Secretary of State for Environment, Food and Rural Affairs) and the EA.
 The DWI's principal task is to ensure that Regulated Companies in England and Wales are fulfilling their statutory requirements under the WIA and the Water Quality Regulations for the supply of wholesome drinking water.
-The DWI is part of DEFRA and acts as a technical assessor on behalf of the Secretary of State in respect of the quality of drinking water supplies.
-It carries out annual technical audits of each water company; this includes an assessment (based on information supplied by the company) of the quality of water in each supply zone, arrangements for sampling and analysis, and progress made on achieving compliance with regulatory and EU requirements.
+The DWI is part of the Department of Environment, Food and Rural Affairs ("DEFRA") and acts as a technical assessor on behalf of the Secretary of State in respect of the quality of drinking water supplies.
+It carries out annual technical audits of each water undertaker; this includes an assessment (based on information supplied by the company) of the quality of water in each supply zone, arrangements for sampling and analysis, and progress made on achieving compliance with regulatory and EU requirements.
 The EA was established under the Environment Act 1995 and is responsible, in England and Wales, for the protection and improvement of the environment.
+Amongst other things, the EA took over responsibility for managing water resources, investigating and regulating pollution, flood controls and land drainage from the National Rivers Authority in April 1996.
 Its duties include the regulation of abstractions from, and discharges to, controlled waters.
 Controlled waters include coastal waters, territorial waters extending three miles from shore, inland freshwaters and groundwater.

 The description given in this document relates to the structure and regulations that apply in England.
-Although the structure of the water industry is the same in Wales, different regulations sometimes apply.
-There are different structures and different regulatory frameworks for water and wastewater services in the remainder of the United Kingdom (Scotland and Northern Ireland).
+Although the structure of the water and sewerage industry is the same in Wales, different regulations sometimes apply.
+There are different structures and different regulatory frameworks for water and sewerage services in the remainder of the United Kingdom (Scotland and Northern Ireland).